luisdramirez/pSF-Toolbox/README.md

 **Requirements**
 - Psychtoolbox-3 must be installed for stimulus presentation.
 - The Optimization Toolbox for MATLAB must be installed for parameter optimization.
-- The shape of the BOLD percent signal change time series data must have time along the first dimension and voxels along the second (i.e., time points x voxels).
+- The shape of the BOLD percent signal change time series data must have time along the first dimension and voxels along the second (i.e., time x voxels).
 - **Strongly recommended**: The Parallel Computing Toolbox for MATLAB must be installed for parallelization.

 ## measure-pSFT
 This directory contains scripts for executing the experiment via Psychtoolbox.

 We provide an example scan session script for data acquisition (see `/measure-pSFT/run_session.m`) that can be modified with respect to the experimental setup.
 For example, the input device name, toggles (e.g., save run info), subject ID, directories, and screen parameters should be verified by the user.

 Critical functions include `prepareScan` and `presentStimuli`.